What is a foraging toy?

 My quaker and cockatiels would find it more difficult to chew through some of the above than my large birds, so I gave them these as an alternative.
 (Sometimes I do make green peppers for the small birds, but I cut large holes into the sides which they can put their heads into to get to the food.)
 I filled this with chunks of apple, green beans, beets, carrots and rice.

-In our cookbook, Cooking For Parrots, we include many recipes that are based on the idea of using food as foraging toys and it includes some imaginative fillings and ways to serve them.
+In our cookbook, Natural Feeding System, we include many recipes that are based on the idea of using food as foraging toys and it includes some imaginative fillings and ways to serve them.
 Its the best way to get your bird started on eating the way the wild birds do: healthy and naturally and most importantly, NOT EASILY.

 Wet fillings are just fine when served in a container that is easily cleaned or that is made of something else that is perishable.
 When your bird is done eating, you simply throw away what remains.
 However, these same fillings are not always appropriate for many of the plastic foraging toys available.